 Afternoon program cancelled.

 December 12 , 2014 - Shells

 Using the museum collection, we will study why animals have shells, how they grow and their role in history

 Pre-registration and prepayment is required.
 Space is limited so register early!

-Programs for students in elementary school require a parent to stay with the child(ren) and families will need to bring bag lunches.
+Programs for elementary students require a parent to stay with the child(ren).
 Younger siblings are welcome and are considered particpants in the program.
 Infant siblings are free.

 Our grade designations are guidelines, not rules.

 If you have any questions, please contact Helena Cicero, Education Coordinator at the Oakes Museum of Natural History email@example.com or 717-691-6082.

 The Oakes Museum of Natural History reserves the right to cancel any program one week before it begins due to insufficient registration.
 All prepaid participants will receive a full refund.
 No refunds after November 1, 2014.